nathanielrb/time-in-microKanren/paper.md

                      (else        (disj (== delta '-) (next (leaf v)))))))))))
 ```

 Though this reduced example is clearly far from a production-ready system, we hope we have demonstrated the one of the practical uses of temporal relational programming.
-Indeed, we intend to pursue these tools in an industrial setting, and the full implementation will be a laboratory for other practical applications of miniKanren, such as drawing on \cite{Byrd:2012:MLU:2661103.2661105} to compile SPARQL to miniKanren and using search ordering as explored in \cite{swords2013rkanren} to aid query optimization.
+Indeed, we intend to pursue these tools in an industrial setting, and the full implementation will be a laboratory for other practical applications of miniKanren, such as drawing on \cite{Byrd:2012:MLU:2661103.2661105} to compile SPARQL to miniKanren and using search ordering as explored in \cite{swords2013rkanren} to aid with query optimization.